Guide to the French Tax Foncieres and Taxe d'Habitation

 Am I Liable for Property Tax?

-The property tax is levied if you own a French property as of 1st of January each year, whether you occupy it or not.
+The property tax is levied if you own a property or real estate in France as of 1st of January each year, whether you occupy it or not.

 How Much Tax will I Have to Pay?

-The tax base is re-valuated each year and is based on the theoretical rental value of your property (valeur locative cadastrale), indexed on annual inflation.
-A complete re-valuation is due by 2026 so the tax base of your property may change significantly.
-A 50% discount is applied to the tax base to take into consideration maintenance expenses such as insurance, repairs, management, etc. The deadline for the Taxe Fonciere this year is 15th October 2025.
+The tax base is re-evaluated annually and is based on the theoretical rental value of your property (valeur locative cadastrale), which is indexed for annual inflation.
+A complete re-evaluation is due by 2026, so the tax base of your property may change significantly.
+A 50% discount is applied to the tax base to account for maintenance expenses, including insurance, repairs, and management.
+The deadline to pay the Taxe Foncière online is October 20, 2025.

 Find Out the Tax Rates in Your Area

-A digital platform allows you to check the tax rates applied in every French commune regarding local taxation for existing properties.
-The Digital General Tax Directorate (DGFIP) offers an online tool where you can view the tax rates set by municipalities and intercommunal authorities for homeowners in France.
+A digital platform enables you to check the tax rates applied in every French commune for local taxation on existing properties.
+The Digital General Tax Directorate (DGFIP) offers an online tool that allows you to view the tax rates set by municipalities and intercommunal authorities for homeowners in France.

 Do I Qualify for Exemptions or Relief?